m133225/RoboND-Kinematics-Project-Submission/writeup_template.md

 Theta5 = q5 = atan2(sqrt(r<sub>13</sub><sup>2</sup> + r<sub>33</sub><sup>2</sup>), r<sub>2,3</sub>)
 Theta6 = q6 = atan2(r<sub>22</sub>, -r<sub>21</sub>)

-Of course, since the z-axis chosen is opposite of that used by the software, Theta2, Theta3 and Theta5 have to be negated before being sent back as response.
+Of course, since the z-axis chosen is opposite of that used by the software, Thus, Theta2, Theta3 and Theta5 have to be negated before being sent back as response.

 ### Project Implementation